 With thousands of cryptocurrencies to choose from, you will want to check that the broker offers the cryptos that you are interested in trading.
 Some brokers specialise in crypto investing and are therefore likely to offer more than brokers who also offer forex, stocks, indices and commodities.
 It may be worth looking out for brokers that offer social trading if you are looking for crypto signals.

-This is especially important for those who are new to crypto investing.
+This is especially important for those who are new to crypto trading .
 If you have limited knowledge, you may want to see what educational materials the brokerage provides.
-Generally speaking, we prefer brokers who help traders with a variety of investing guides and tutorial videos.
+Generally speaking, we prefer brokers who help traders with a variety of trading guides and tutorial videos.
 We believe it shows that they have client’s best interests in mind by encouraging informed decision making.

 One of the stand out features of the crypto market is that it operates 24/7.
 Despite this, some broker shut-up shop for the weekend which means you wouldn’t be able to trade cryptos.
 If you like to dabble during the weekend, you will want to check for brokers who offer 24/7 crypto trading.